 And so it should indeed.
-To receive the blessed Holy Spirit in His fulness, as clearly and as definitely as the man in the

-PEARL YOUNG, frequent contributor to Bread of Life, has been in Formosa since 1955.
-God willing, she returns home on furlough this month. story received bread from his friend, and then to be constantly filled with the Spirit-"Be being filled with the Spirit" (literal translation of Ephesians 5:18)-this is the all-important thing.
+To receive the blessed Holy Spirit in His fulness, as clearly and as definitely as the man in the story received bread from his friend, and then to be constantly filled with the Spirit-"Be being filled with the Spirit" (literal translation of Ephesians 5:18) -this is the all-important thing.
 Without this we fall very far short indeed.
-With this, all else-for life and for service-is taken care of.
+With this, all else-for life and for service is taken care of.
 Oh, wonderful provision of our God!